-Flexibility in MC6 and MC7 Returnable Schedules
+Flexibility in social licence Returnable Schedules

 AEMO Services recognises that to maximise local community benefits and economic development, flexibility towards local constraints and Project characteristics is necessary.
 AEMO Services has considered how flexibility can be enabled throughout the tender to support Proponents in delivering social licence outcomes.